 Putting Plastic on a Safe & Secure Mellium Road Through Ecobricking

 The word “sequester” means to isolate, cut-off and seclude.
-‘Plastic Sequestration’ means just this: to secure plastic safely out of the environment and put it on a road that keeps it safe for the next thousand years.
+‘Plastic Sequestration’ means just this: to secure plastic out of the biosphere and put it on a thousand-year road in which it doesn’t contaminate ecosystems or us.

 The science is clear.
 Plastic loose in the biosphere harms ecologies, humans and animals.
 Putting plastic on a secured journey through the next centuries has never been more important.

-Alas, the research is also clear: industrial waste management puts plastic onto a path that ends up inevitably in the environment.
-Industry is driven not by care for the animals and planet, but by the capital-value of plastic.
-Pursuing profit, over the last 50 years industrial incineration, landfilling and recycling have led to the release of 89% of all plastic ever created into the environment.
+Alas, the research is also clear: industrial waste management is failing to put plastic on a safe road.
+Instead almost all plastic that enters industrial ‘waste management systems’, eventually seeps out loose into the environment.
+Industry is not driven by ecological-care, but by recovering the capital-value of plastic.
+Over the last 50 years, motivated by the pursuit of profit, industrial incineration, land-filling and recycling have led to the release of 89% of all plastic ever created into the environment.
 That’s alot of plastic.

-For the couple hundred million years, the earth has buried and stored the organic material from ancient forests, ocean algae, and dinausaurs deep underground.
-In so doing, all the carbon was compact, compressed and kept out of the atmosphere.
+For the last couple hundred million years, the Earth has buried and stored the organic material from ancient forests, ocean algae, and dinausaurs deep underground.
+In so doing, all the carbon was compacted, compressed and kept out of the atmosphere.
 Over all this time, fossil fuel deposits were formed.
-Recently, we’ve been tapping these deposits to extract oil and gas.
+Recently, humans been tapping these deposits to extract oil and gas.

 Unfortunately, plastic degrades when it is exposed to sun, water and friction.
-The degradation process corresponds directly to the amount of surface area of the plastic that is exposed to UV rays.
+The degradation process corresponds directly to the amount of surface area of the plastic that is exposed.
 This “photodegradation” along with physical abrasion, fragments plastic debris into smaller and smaller particles, know as microplastics.
 Although with each fragmentation the pieces of plastic get smaller, in fact the net surface area of all the plastic increases.
 More and more scientists are discovering the dangers arising from plastic degradation.
-Microplastics can be toxic to ecosystems, accumulate in food chains and cause economic damage because of food safety concerns.
+Microplastics can be toxic to ecosystems, accumulate in food-chains and cause economic damage because of food safety concerns.

 The 1000 Year Journey

-Because plastic is potentialy toxic and can endure for so long, it is our responsiblity to put it on a path that anticipates its security for the next thousand years at the minimum.
+Because plastic is potentialy toxic and can endure for so long, it is our responsiblity to put it on a path that anticipates its security for at least the next thousand years.

 In addition, we make sure that the ways we use ecobricks keep them safe for the short and long-term.
 This means not just that they won’t be damaged, but that they can be used over and over again.